 - a gift motivated solely by a family relationship or personal friendship

 - a gift based on an employee's or his spouse's outside business or employment relationships, including a gift customarily provided by a prospective employer as part of bona fide employment discussions

 - a gift provided in connection with certain political activities

-- gifts of free attendance at certain widely attended gatherings, provided that the agency has determined that attendance is in the interest of the agency
+- gifts of free attendance at certain widely attended gatherings (see below for form and instructions), provided that the agency has determined that attendance is in the interest of the agency

 - modest refreshments (such as coffee and donuts), greeting cards, plaques and other items of little intrinsic value